-Hypoglycemia is a life-threatening condition in which the blood sugar levels drop dangerously low.
+Hypoglycemia: A life-threatening condition in which the blood sugar levels drop dangerously low.
 The pancreatic beta cells produce the hormone insulin which helps to move glucose from food into the cells (for energy).
-It is not a disease in itself, but it is a symptom of an underlying disorder.
+Hypoglycemia is a symptom of an underlying disorder.
 Causes include excessive insulin administration in the diabetic cat, decreased glucose production (missed meal, vomiting, certain medications, glycogen storage disease), and excessive glucose consumption due to sepsis (bacterial infection of the blood).

-- If your cat is still conscious and can swallow, give him a sugar solution such as corn syrup, maple syrup or honey on his tongue.
-If he is not able to swallow, rub this solution onto the gums or under the tongue.
+- If your cat is still conscious and can swallow, administer a sugar solution such as corn syrup, maple syrup or honey on his tongue.
+If the cat is unable to swallow, rub this solution onto the gums or under the tongue.
 Never force fluids or food into the mouth as this could cause choking or asphyxiation.

 - If your cat is having seizures or is unconscious, take him to the veterinarian immediately, along the way administer sugar as outlined above.

 - It is important to follow up with your veterinarian, even if your cat appears to be okay.
 It may be necessary to re-adjust insulin levels in the diabetic cat.